 We all know the Internet is propelling the “instant everything” culture.
 It’s not just Gen Y that doesn’t want to wait around.
 71% of online shoppers expect assistance within five minutes.
 If they don’t receive it, 48% will abandon the site, never to be heard from again.

 Still not convinced that time is money online?
 A one second (yes, really) delay in page response can result in a 7% reduction in conversions.
 What makes us think that response time isn’t equally as important to brick-and-mortar companies?

 Hire enough representatives!
 Make sure they stand out in the store.
 If you can’t afford a large staff team, install “customer service request” buttons throughout the store and empower your employees to respond to requests quickly.

 This lesson is twofold.
-Online, reviews and price comparisons reign supreme.
-We’re kidding ourselves if we don’t think that the same applies to brick and mortar businesses.
+Online reviews and price comparisons reign supreme.
+We’re kidding ourselves if we don’t think the same applies to brick-and-mortar businesses.